 The Filipino Liquor: From Lambanog to Tanduay Rhum

 Filipino liquor is a rich and diverse category of alcoholic beverages that derive from various sources.
-From coconut palm liquor to and rum, the Philippines has a wide range of alcoholic drinks that are popular among locals and tourists alike.
+From coconut palm liquor to gin and , the Philippines has a wide range of alcoholic drinks that are popular among locals and tourists alike.
 In this article, we will explore some of the most popular types of Filipino liquor.

 One of the most well-known Filipino alcoholic beverages is lambanog.
-Dubbed as the “Philippine Vodka” or “Coconut ,” lambanog is a natural and chemical-free liquor made by distilling naturally fermented coconut nectar.
+Dubbed as the “Philippine ” or “Coconut ,” lambanog is a natural and chemical-free liquor made by distilling naturally fermented coconut nectar.
 This drink is native to the provinces of Quezon and Laguna, where it is traditionally made by farmers.
 Lambanog has a clear, colorless appearance, and is usually served as a shot or mixed with other drinks.

 Another popular Filipino liquor is tuba.
 This drink is also made from coconut sap, but is fermented for a shorter period of time than lambanog, resulting in a slightly sweet and sour taste.
 Tuba is usually served fresh and is a favorite among locals, especially in the provinces.

-Bignay wine is another Filipino alcoholic beverage that is gaining popularity in recent years.
+Bignay wine is another Filipino alcoholic that is gaining popularity in recent years.
 This wine is made from the fruit of the bignay tree, which is native to the Philippines.
 Bignay wine has a deep red color and a tart, fruity taste, similar to cranberry juice.
 This drink is often served chilled and is a great accompaniment to spicy Filipino dishes.

 Tapuy, or fermented rice wine, is a traditional Filipino drink that has been around for centuries.
 This drink is made by fermenting glutinous rice with and .
 Tapuy has a sweet and slightly tangy taste, and is often served during celebrations and festivals.